November 15, 2025

 Meals That Prep Well

 Some dishes actually improve with time as flavors meld.
-Perfect for beginners:
+These are perfect for beginners:

 • Soups and stews: Taste better after a day or two